LUCKYS1NGHH/dotfiles/README.md

 > [!IMPORTANT]
 > Before installing, please backup your `~/.config` directory.
-> Also your Hyprland version should be 0.55v+, so it can use the lua config.
+> Also your Hyprland version should be 0.55v+, so it can use the NEW Lua config.

 ```bash
 git clone --depth=1 https://github.com/LUCKYS1NGHH/dotfiles.git